wandb/droughtwatch/README.md

 ## Dataset

-The current dataset consists of 86,295 train and 10,787 test satellite images, 65x65 pixels each, in 10 spectrum bands.
+The current dataset consists of 97,082 train and 5,393 test satellite images, 65x65 pixels each, in 10 spectrum bands.
 Human experts (pastoralists) have labeled these with the number of cows that the corresponding geographic location could support (0, 1, 2, or 3+ cows).
 The data is in TFRecords format and takes up ~4.5GB.
-Permissions are pending on some of the data, and we will update this section as more data becomes available.
+We are actively iterating on the dataset and will update this section as newer versions become available.
 You can [learn more about the format here](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1_RT).

 ## Usage